milk-ninja/nursing-station-rb/README.md

       * header: Auth-Token

       Returns 200 OK on Success and 401 Unauthorized if no user found or incorrect user data.
+      ":" in front of a key means client must supply this key in the path for the path to work

       **Request:**